ANXA8L1

-Annexin A8-like protein 2 is a protein that in humans is encoded by the ANXA8L2 gene.
+Annexin A8-like protein 1 is a protein that in humans is encoded by the ANXA8L1 gene (previously ANXA8L2).

 This gene encodes a member of the annexin family of evolutionarily conserved Ca2+ and phospholipid binding proteins.
 The encoded protein may function as an anticoagulant that indirectly inhibits the thromboplastin-specific complex.
 Overexpression of this gene has been associated with acute myelocytic leukemia.
 A highly similar duplicated copy of this gene is found in close proximity on the long arm of chromosome 10.